AbdoSalah22/instabug-infrastructure-task-2025/README.md

 ## 🔐 Second Attempt

-I discovered the official `--re-encrypt` flag from Bitnami, which allows:
+I discovered the official `--re-encrypt` flag from Sealed-Secrets documentation, which allows:

 * Decrypting a SealedSecret using the controller's private key without exposing it.
 * Re-encrypting it using the latest public key.